newtribesmission/restrict-registration-for-wpmem/readme.txt

 == Description ==

 Restricts registration to email addresses listed within the options file (edit options.php to add/remove/edit email addresses or domains).
-Assumes WP native registration is turned off.
+Assumes WP Members is installed and active, and WP native registration is turned off.
 Includes both whitelist (accepted emails) and blacklist (blocked emails).
 The blacklist will override entries in the whitelist.

 == Installation ==